-If the crane is equipped with OPS, push and hold button a on the User Interface while carrying out instructions 2-5.
+If the crane is equipped with OPS, push and hold button on the User Interface while carrying out instructions 2-5.

-- 2. Slew the crane until the positioning arrows on the crane base and column align and a on the User Interface lights up. - 3.
-Operate the 2nd boom against the underside of the 1st boom, as shown in the image (3).
+- 2. Slew the crane until the positioning arrows on the crane base and column align and \blacksquare on the User Interface lights up. - Operate the 2nd boom against the underside of the 1st boom, as shown in the image (3).
 Make sure the position of the 1st boom is sufficiently high to do so.

 4. Cranes with S-boom: Start to lower the 1st boom until the 2nd boom is horizontal.
 Extend the extensions until the catcher (4) drops.
 Retract the extensions carefully to give the required parking width and the catch secures the boom.
 Continue to lower the boom system onto the parking support.
-Other cranes: Continue to lower the boom system onto the parking support.